ndrewr/tabatamator/README.md

+#TABATAMATOR

+author: Andrew R Chen
+last update: 1-13-2018

+An easy-to-use tabata timer web app.
+Built with React and the MaterialUI library, for kicks!

+===

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>